nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 If the order list is empty, the output message would be:

 ```
 	 OOPS!!!
 No order in the list!
-No order can be removed!
+No order can be cancelled!
 ```

 Otherwise, the sample output message would be like: